National Assembly for Wales: GlossaryTop

 Cwrt: This is a space where Assembly Members meet before and after debates, close to the committee rooms in the Senedd.
 Two double doors lead through the curved wall of the drum of the Siambr and into the Siambr itself.

 Debate: A discussion between Assembly Members.
 Debates take place in the Siambr and can be followed by a vote.

 Deposited papers: Deposited papers include any paper required to be placed in the Assembly Library by a Minister, the Presiding Officer or any other Member, which is not laid before the Assembly in any other way.
 Deposited papers generally take the form of letters or other communications conveying information from a Minister to another Assembly Member that cannot be expressed fully during a Plenary session.
 They can include copies of correspondence with outside bodies, maps or statistical information.

-Devolution: Devolution is the transfer or delegation of power to a lower level, especially by central government.
-In Wales powers have been devolved from UK Ministers to Welsh Ministers and law making powers from Parliament to the National Assembly for Wales
+Devolution: Devolution is the transfer or delegation of power to a more local level.
+It is typically used to refer to the transfer of power from the UK's central government to the Scottish Government, Welsh Government and Northern Ireland Executive.
+In Wales, powers have been devolved from UK Ministers to Welsh Ministers and law making powers from the UK Parliament to the National Assembly for Wales

 Democracy: Democracy means that everyone in a country should have a say in who makes decisions and what happens in that country.
 In a democratic country, elections will be held where the people are able to decide who should represent them.Dissolution:

-Dissolution is the official term for the end of a Parliament.
+Dissolution is the official term for the end of an Assembly.

 Documents Laid: See Laid Documents

 Draft Budget Motion: This is the first stage of the budget process in Wales and allows Assembly Members and committees to scrutinise the Welsh Government’s spending plans prior to the Annual Budget Motion.